KrzysztofBalejko/Ruby-Command-Line-Games/README.md

 User will be able to:
 - Create a new project and give his website a title
-- Create up to 3 separate sections and edit each of them indyvidually adding separate headings and paragraphs
+- Create up to 3 separate sections and edit each of them individually adding separate headings and paragraphs
-- Create a navbar, footer and optional sidebar
+- Create a navbar, footer and an optional sidebar
 - Program will take care of html and css mark-up
 - At the end program will produce index.html file with user's website

 *Who Wants To Be A Millionaire*

-Another quiz based on popular TV show.
+Another quiz based on a popular TV show.

 Program will as questions and give a player 4 possible answers.
-If the correct answer is given the player will be rewared.
+If the correct answer is given, the player will be rewarded.
 If not it's a game over.
-To win a game player must get to one million answering all the questions correctly.
+To win the game player must get to one million answering all the questions correctly.

 *Your ATM*